Good-Will-Coding/Plex-Pace/README.md

 ### Testing & Debugging

-MDN provides a wonderful article for running add-ons temporarily for testing purposes. https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Temporary_Installation_in_Firefox
+MDN provides a wonderful article for running add-ons. temporarily for testing purposes. https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Temporary_Installation_in_Firefox

 Simply clone this project and follow the instructions provided to get up and running.

 ### Contributing

-Contributing to this project is always welcomed.
+Feel free to contribute to this project.